axelvaldez/radical-companies/_posts/rstartups/2022-05-18-rhintersoft.markdown

 <h1>Origin Story</h1>
  <p>Most companies are owned and operated like feudal estates: commands flow down and wealth flows up.</p>
- <p>In a<span class='_paradigm'>Fiat</span> business, you help create a revenue stream, the business brand, its copyrights, patents, contracts, customer loyalty, and its growing equity value.
+ <p>In a business, you help create a revenue stream, the business brand, its copyrights, patents, contracts, customer loyalty, and its growing equity value.
 But as an employee, you don’t own any of it.
 In exchange for your work, you get a wage and maybe a few other benefits like health insurance.</p>
  <p>A<span class='_paradigm'>Radical</span> company like Hintersoft makes it possible for the people who embody it to take control of their lives, behave as adults, and take full ownership over what they create.
 Hintersoft is co-owned and co-managed by you and all the people who contribute to it.
 It is a community of people who come together to contribute broad value to society and make an impact on the world.</p>

 <h1>How It Works</h1>